Noor-Ismot/Python-daily-log/README.md

 - You can change list items by specifying the index or a range of indices.
 - You can sort and reverse lists using sort() and reverse() methods.
 - You can check if an item exists in a list using the 'in' keyword.

+# LEARN PYTHON : DAY 3
+Topics: Data Structures - Lists [Part 2]
+- Looping through a list using for loop with and without range function.
+- Looping through a list using while loop.
+- Looping through a list using list comprehension.
+- Copying a list using copy() method.
+- Joining two lists using + operator and extend() method.
+- Removing list items using remove(), pop(), del keyword, and clear() method.